What Are Dental Exams?

-Helping you keep your smile healthy and happy is important to our team at Grove Dental Group and Orthodontics.
+Helping you keep your family's smiles healthy and happy is important to our team at Grove Dental Group and Orthodontics.
 Routine dental exams play a key role in allowing us to identify oral health concerns that may be affecting your teeth and gums early on and treating them before they become bigger conditions.
-Using the latest in technology and years of expertise, we perform comprehensive dental examinations to evaluate your oral health by checking for tooth decay, gum disease, signs of oral cancer, and other dental issues.
+Using the latest in technology and years of expertise, we perform comprehensive dental examinations to evaluate your oral health of adults and children by checking for tooth decay, gum disease, signs of oral cancer, and other dental issues.
 Advanced digital x-rays will also be taken to provide us with a better view of the health of your teeth and jaw in areas not visible to the naked eye.
 Our skilled general dentists will assess the function of your bite and determine your need for any dental treatments to help you achieve a healthy, happy smile.
-If you live near Wyomissing or Reading, PA, we invite you to make an appointment for a comprehensive dental examination for your family at Grove Dental Group and Orthodontics.
+If you live near Wyomissing or Reading, PA, we invite you to make an appointment for a comprehensive dental examination or pediatric dental exam for your family at Grove Dental Group and Orthodontics.

 Oral Cancer Screenings